March of the Living: History

 The program was established in 1988 and takes place annually for two weeks around April and May, immediately following Passover.
 The initial program involved approximately 1500 Jewish high school students and teachers, mostly from North America, France, and Israel.
 Since 1996, it has been held annually.

 The Israeli founders of the March of the Living were politician Avraham Hirschson, educator Dr. Shmuel Rosenman, and attorney Baruch Adler.
 They were assisted in the early years by Jewish communal leaders and philanthropists from the United States (Alvin Schiff, Gene Greenzweig, Dr. David Machlis, and Joseph Wilf, the first North American Chair of the March of the Living), and Canada (Walter Hess, Shlomo Shimon, Rabbi Irwin Witty, and Eli Rubenstein).

 In 1988, the initial march gathered considerable media attention.
-Notable personalities such as Nobel Peace Prize laureate Elie Wiesel, Rabbi Israel Meir Lau, Yitzhak Navon, Bibi Netanyahu, and some Polish dignitaries were among its attendees.
-In a 1988 Maariv article, published on the day of the first March of the Living, on April 14, 1988, mention is made of important dignitaries in attendance, including: Yitzchak Navon, Avraham Sharir, Simcha Dinitz, Shevach Wiess, Matityahu Drobles, and March of the Living cofounder, Avraham Hirschson.
+Notable personalities such as Rabbi Israel Meir Lau, Yitzhak Navon, Bibi Netanyahu, and some Polish dignitaries were among its attendees.
+In a 1988 Maariv article, published on the day of the first March of the Living, on April 14, 1988, mention is made of additional important dignitaries in attendance, including: Avraham Sharir, Simcha Dinitz, Shevach Wiess, Matityahu Drobles, and March of the Living cofounder, Avraham Hirschson.
 Other cofounders in attendance were Dr. Shmuel Rosenman & Baruch Adler.

+For the first time since the March's inception, the Israeli delegations have cancelled their participation in the event scheduled for April 14, 2026.
+This decision was taken in light of concerns for the participants' safety and limitations on the number of passengers flying out of Ben Gurion International Airport under wartime restrictions.
+Sixty Holocaust survivors from Israel ages 85 to 100 were to have attended, joining some 40 from other countries.
+(During the years of the COVID-19 pandemic the March was entirely cancelled.)
+Of an expected 8,800 Marchers from around the globe, the Israeli delegations were to comprise 1,000 participants.
+These included organizations of IDF Widows and Orphans, Israeli hi-tech companies including Fiverr who for the second year undertook sponsoring Holocaust survivors and their families, Tik-Tok creators, and more.